Please select below tabs for additional information.

 The Intermodal Container Transfer Facility (ICTF) at the Port of Baltimore moves cargo between bulkhead and railhead in record time.
 Adjacent to Baltimore's modern Seagirt Marine Terminal, the 68-acre (34 ha) ICTF allows cargo to catch a train to almost anywhere.

 Ports America Chesapeake operates the on-dock railyard, which has steadily increased its volume.
-Baltimore's ICTF has quickly emerged as an integral link in CSX Intermodal (CSXI) and Norfolk Southern’s (NS) impressive nationwide intermodal systems.
+Baltimore's ICTF has quickly emerged as an integral link in CSX Intermodal’s (CSXI) impressive nationwide system.
 With six trains daily, CSXI offers direct service to the Southeast and Midwest, and seamless connections to the rest of the continental United States and Canada.
-In May of 2020 NS shifted its operations into Seagirt Marine Terminal, offering enhanced services to its international intermodal customers.

 The dedicated truck entrance of the automated pre-check system speeds the pick-up and delivery process for cargo.
 The facility features a separate gate for domestic shipments.